fontm2/SecureVPSsetup/README.md

 ````
 ### Set up firewall

-on your remote server: update firewall (make sure to allow the new ssh port 45789.
-10000 is used for webmin later. also replace VNC by your VNC port
+on your remote server: update firewall (make sure to allow the new ssh port 45453.
+10000 is used for webmin later (optional). also replace VNC by your VNC port
 ````
 sudo ufw disable
-sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow 22 sudo ufw allow 45789 sudo ufw allow VNC sudo ufw allow 10000 sudo ufw allow 6180 sudo ufw logging on sudo ufw enable sudo ufw status
+sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow 45453 sudo ufw allow VNC sudo ufw allow 10000 sudo ufw logging on sudo ufw enable sudo ufw status
 ````

-### Install Webmin
+### Install Webmin (OPTIONAL)

-on your remote server: Install Webmin for remote surveilance
+on your remote server: Install Webmin for remote surveilance.
+Do not forget to activate 2FA
 ````
 sudo apt-get update
 sudo apt-get install gpg-agent apt-transport-https software-properties-common